 You can put a hold on The Da Vinci Code by Dan Brown today through the JKM Library catalog and pick the book up at the library!
 Click here to get started.

-Sydney Nerice Breen Lusen is an English Major here at Chatham University with a minor in Creative Writing.
-She has been working at the Jenny King Mellon Library as a student worker since her freshmen year, starting in 2018.
-Following her time at Chatham she plans to gain her master’s degree in Library and Information Science and become a librarian herself.
+Nerice Breen Lusen is an English Major here at Chatham University with a minor in Creative Writing.
+They have been working at the Jenny King Mellon Library as a student worker since their freshmen year, starting in 2018.
+Following their time at Chatham they plan to gain their master’s degree in Library and Information Science and become a librarian themself.

 Many organizations and institutions have been offering incredible antiracist reading lists, packed with critically acclaimed fiction and nonfiction that add to our individual education on systemic and institutional racism in the United States and around the world.
 You should consult these lists and make your own TBR (to be read) pile of antiracist titles.
 It is a personal, moral, and civic duty that we commit to learning about the history, hardships, and experiences of our fellow Americans.
 It is also our duty to confront white supremacy on personal, local, and systemic levels.
 These reading lists can be an excellent start to that work.
 Armed with new knowledge and understanding, we can be better equipped to help push for lasting change in this country and around the world.
 Knowledge truly is power.

 Below is a list of eBook titles that can be accessed freely by Chatham University students, faculty, and staff.
 Some are antiracist staples, some are more specifically focused on education, and some can help you take the next step in turning your knowledge into productive action for the collective good.
 Images are from Goodreads.
 Descriptions are from the publishers and/or Goodreads.
 Follow the linked titles to check out the eBook today.